Dopex - Project Breakdown | Revelo Intel

 Option token standard ERC20

-The difference between European and American Options is that European-style Options can only be exercised at expiration, while American-style Options can be exercised at any time prior to expiration.
+The difference between European and American options is that European-style options can only be exercised at expiration, while American-style options can be exercised at any time prior to expiration.

-By default, all Options are auto-exercised on expiry and can be settled at any time at the user’s discretion.
+By default, all options are auto-exercised on expiry and can be settled at any time at the user’s discretion.

-Settlements on Options exercises don’t require the underlying asset-net settlements.
+Settlements on options exercises don’t require the underlying asset-net settlements.

 Upon settlement, the PnL (Profit and loss) of the option is calculated.
 If the value is positive, then the exercise can go through, the option token is burnt, and the PnL is transferred to the user to settle the contract.